 1.2.1 Enrich faculty-student interaction through the finest classroom teaching, collaborative research and travel with faculty, individual studies, and honors study, and promote the intellectual atmosphere on campus through increased support for lecture series, symposia, and enhanced acquisitions in the College's library.

-Redesign Special Collections and Archives Web site
+Redesign Special Collections and Archives Web Sites

-To highlight the resources and programs of the department, and offer greater user interaction, the Special Collections and Archives Web site will be redesigned.
-Subsequent assessment of the new design will be used to modify the site as necessary for greatest functionality and appearance.
-Carried over from 2005-2006, this objective is more imperative in light of the redesign of the college and the Information Services Web sites.
+To highlight the resources and programs of the department, and offer greater user interaction, the Special Collections and Archives Web sites will be redesigned.